openwebdocs/project/impact-report-2021/README.md

 Open Web Docs works with its Steering Committee to identify and invest in more substantive quarterly projects to address structural needs or important gaps in the documentation coverage.
-In 2021, this meant contribution of important content infrastructure projects and writing of large content sets to MDN.
+In 2021, this meant leading major content infrastructure and writing projects.

+### Completed projects

+OWD completed the following major projects in 2021.

-### Converting MDN content to Markdown
+#### Converting MDN content to Markdown

 In Q2 and Q3 Open Web Docs led a project to switch the authoring format for mdn/content from HTML to GitHub-Flavored Markdown.

 HTML is a great language for Web pages but a difficult format for writing or reviewing documentation.
 Switching to a more readable format is essential for MDN's long-term sustainability.
 OWD led this major infrastructure project, probably the biggest change to MDN content in its history.
 The OWD staff:

   - led a collaborative process to design a Markdown-based authoring format expressive enough to reflect the